 The Hatboro-Horsham School District offers an array of different programs to meet your child care needs.
 The Child Care Program is licensed by the Department of Human Services / Office of Child Development and Early Learning and is actively involved in the Keystone Stars Initiative.

 Four-Year-Old Preschool Program- This is a full-day program intended to prepare children for Kindergarten.
-Our young learners engage in academic activities utilizing instructional delivery models aligned with the Kindergarten curriculum such as FOSS Science, BluePrints 4.0 for Preschool, and Wonders Handwriting.
+Our young learners engage in academic activities utilizing instructional delivery models aligned with the Kindergarten curriculum, such as Bridges Mathematics and Blueprints for Early Learning and Literacy.

 Before & After School Program- This program operates before the start of the school day and following afternoon dismissal.
 Children are provided an opportunity to engage in arts and crafts, indoor and outdoor play.

-School-Age Summer Camp Program- This is a full-day program for children entering 1 through 6th Grade in the fall of the upcoming academic year.
-Students go on weekly field trips, participate in weekly swimming sessions, enjoy arts and crafts activities, games, storytime, and engage in group sporting and club activities.
+School-Age Summer Camp Program- This is a full-day program for children entering 1st through 6th Grade in the fall of the upcoming academic year.
+Students go on weekly field trips, enjoy arts and crafts activities, games, story time, and engage in group sporting and club activities.
 Field trips are offered weekly at an additional cost.
 Afternoon snacks will be provided at no cost to all students.
 Students must pack a lunch each day.

-Rising Kindergarten & Preschool Summer Camp- This is a full-day program for children 4 years of age as of October 2022 through entering Kindergarten in the full of the upcoming academic year.
+Rising Kindergarten & Preschool Summer Camp- This is a full-day program for children 4 years of age as of October 2023 through entering Kindergarten the end of the upcoming academic year.